 - Aerial photos have been digitised but have not yet been placed correctly.

 - There are no aerial photos from the area in question in the aerial photograph collection.
-We encourage everyone who has knowledge of historical aerial photograph collections to contact the collection of prints and photographs via Ask Library.
+We encourage everyone who has knowledge of historical aerial photograph collections to contact us.

 Are there protocol pages for all aerial photos?

 No, there are only protocol pages for the series that come from Sylvest Jensen Luftfoto.
 Sylvest Jensen kept a careful record of the aerial photos that the company took and sold.
 For each roll of film, a neat protocol page was kept that could tell where and in what year the photograph was taken and to whom it was possibly sold.

 How do I search a protocol page for an aerial photo?

 All aerial photos have an ID, which can look like the following example: ID L0822_34.tif.
 If you search for the first part of the number (in this case: L0822) in the search field, you will find all aerial photos and the protocol page for that series.
 All protocol pages have an _i_ in the file name.
 If you only want to find the protocol page, then search for L0822_i_.